ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     nor does it mandates any correlation between the RateLimit values and the returned status code.

-  Throttling policy:
+  Throttling algorithm:
-  : This specification does not mandate a specific throttling policy.
+  : This specification does not mandate a specific throttling algorithm.
     The values published in the fields, including the window size, can be statically or dynamically evaluated.